-Short-term liquidity is provided through FFO,3 Hydro One's commercial paper program, and the Company's consolidated bank credit facilities.
+Short-term liquidity is provided through FFO, Hydro One's commercial paper program, and the Company's consolidated bank credit facilities.
 Under the commercial paper program, Hydro One is authorized to issue up to \$2,300 million in short-term notes with a term to maturity of up to 365 days.

-At March 31, 2022, Hydro One had \$1,329 million in commercial paper borrowings outstanding, compared to \$1,045 million outstanding at December 31, 2021.
-The Company also has revolving bank credit facilities (Operating Credit Facilities) with a total available balance of \$2,300 million at March 31, 2022.
-On June 1, 2021, the maturity date for the Operating Credit Facilities was extended from 2024 to 2026.
-No amounts were drawn on the Operating Credit Facilities at March 31, 2022 or December 31, 2021.
+At June 30, 2022, Hydro One had \$1,432 million in commercial paper borrowings outstanding, compared to \$1,045 million outstanding at December 31, 2021.
+The Company also has revolving bank credit facilities (Operating Credit Facilities) with a total available balance of \$2,300 million at June 30, 2022.
 In January 2022, Hydro One successfully amended its Operating Credit Facilities to incorporate environmental, social and governance targets.
 The facilities now include a pricing adjustment which can increase or decrease Hydro One's cost of funding based on its performance on certain Sustainability Performance Measures, which are related to Hydro One's sustainability goals.
+On June 1, 2022, the maturity date for the Operating Credit Facilities was extended from 2026 to 2027.
+No amounts were drawn on the Operating Credit Facilities at June 30, 2022 or December 31, 2021.
 The Company may use the Operating Credit Facilities for working capital and general corporate purposes.
-The short-term liquidity under the commercial paper program, the Operating Credit Facilities, available cash on hand and anticipated levels of FFO3 are expected to be sufficient to fund the Company's operating requirements.
+The short-term liquidity under the commercial paper program, the Operating Credit Facilities, available cash on hand and anticipated levels of FFO are expected to be sufficient to fund the Company's operating requirements.